PCB Design Basics for Engineers

 It's a good idea to check your Electrical Rules (ERC) and your Design Rules (DRC) to ensure you have met all your constraints.
 These two systems allow you to easily define gaps, trace widths, and standard manufacturing requirements.
 This will enable you to automate PCB design review guidelines and validate your layout.

 Many design processes require that you run design rule checks at every stage of the design process.
 This is to ensure that the manufacturing process goes smoothly.
-Using the right software to design, you can perform checks during the entire design process.
+You can perform checks during the entire design process using the right software to design.
 This allows you to quickly identify potential design problems and fix them before they become serious.
 After your final ERC or DRC has produced no errors, you can check each signal's routing and verify that nothing is missing.
 You can also run through the schematic one wire at a time to confirm your findings.

-Our top PCB design tips can be applied to all circuit board designs.
+PCB designers can apply our top PCB design tips to all circuit board designs.
 Although short in number, these guidelines can be a great starting point for designing a functional and manufacturable circuit board.
 These PCB design guidelines are only a tiny part of the overall picture.
-However, they provide a solid foundation to build upon and continue improving your design processes.
+However, they provide a solid foundation to build upon and improve your design processes.